Suicide Prevention

-If you or someone you care about are struggling with thoughts of suicide,
+• If you or someone you care about are struggling with thoughts of suicide, call or text the National Suicide and Crisis Lifeline @ 988

-The suicide rate for Black young adults, ages 15 to 24 has increased to 35% and is now the second leading cause of death for this age group.
 We know the pressure on this group is particularly high, especially to perform well in school or at work.
 Resilience and strength are often pushed on young Black people as mechanisms for success, but these expectations can also cause internalized stigma, guilt, and shame.
 Because of this, young people do not access care when they need it most and suffer in silence.
+To prevent suicide in this age group, it is important to understand the factors that may contribute to or protect a young person from suicide.

 “I AM SOMEBODY”